BradChes/chittr/README.md

 https://github.com/react-native-community/async-storage

 ### React Native Camera
 Enables the ability to use the camera on the device.
-Chittr needs the camera so that a user can update their profile picture as well as include a picture on one of their chitss.
+Chittr needs the camera so that a user can update their profile picture as well as include a picture on one of their chits.

 https://github.com/react-native-community/react-native-camera